Lefteris-B/microwatt_design_challenge/readme.md

 ## 6. Project Vision & Impact

-### For the Hackathon:
-- Meets Requirements: Microwatt CPU, SKY130 flow, OpenFrame targeting.
-- Practical Deliverables: RTL, testbenches, constraints, docs, demo video.
-- Risk-Managed: Proven components, conservative timing, SRAM flexibility.

-### For the Community

-MicroWatt-LX is designed as a launchpad: a reusable, extensible POWER-based SoC framework for researchers, students, and startups.
-It lowers the barrier to ASIC design, enabling others to focus on innovation rather than integration.

-### Broader Impact

-By making advanced silicon design accessible and reproducible, this project directly advances:

-- **Education**: A free, open SoC for learning architecture + ASIC design.
-- **Innovation**: Enabling small teams to experiment with custom chips.
-- **Collaboration**: A shared open-source foundation for POWER-based ASICs.

-##  In Summary

-MicroWatt-LX is more than an SoC tapeout.
-It is an open, documented pathway to building POWER-based silicon.
-By combining Microwatt, LiteX, and ChipFoundry’s SRAM on SKY130, we provide the community with a practical, extensible ASIC starter kit.
+MicroWatt-LX is a reusable POWER ASIC starter kit, lowering barriers for education, startups, and research.
+It advances OpenPOWER by enabling custom chips, with deliverables (RTL, testbenches, docs) ensuring reproducibility per contest rules.
 Our vision is to turn one contest submission into a reusable foundation that accelerates many future projects.